-of baroque concertos.
-A collaboration with the pianist Joseph Nykiel and with the Schweitzer Radio DRS 2 resulted in the production of two further CDs.: the first one entitled Hautbois Français dedicated to the twentieth-century French composers, and the second devoted to 19th-century romantic oboe pieces.
+He also dedicates himself to the chamber music repertoire, notably with the Schweizer Bläserquintett and has taken part in numerous festivals: Montreux, Gstaad, Saint Moritz, Martigny-Champey and Prades.
+He recorded with the Chamber Orchestra "Les Solistes de Lorraine" a CD of baroque concertos.
+A collaboration with the pianist Joseph Nykiel and with the Schweitzer Radio DRS 2 resulted in the production of two further CDs.: the first one entitled "Hautbois Français" dedicated to the twentieth-century French composers, and the second devoted to 19th-century romantic oboe pieces.

-He is at the cutting edge of contemporary creation for the oboe and different pieces have been written for him.
-In July 2005 he produced for the first time Dialogues by the French composer Vincent Paulet, and in January 2006 at Radio-France for the INA-GRM, Spatio Intermisso Temporis by the Italian composer Jacopo Baboni Schilingi for Christian Schmitt (hautbois) et live computer.
+Christian Schmitt is at the cutting edge of contemporary creation for the oboe and different pieces have been written for him.
+In July 2005 he produced for the first time Dialogues by the French composer Vincent Paulette, and in January 2006 at Radio-France for the INA-GRM, Spatio Intermisso Temporis by the Italian composer Jacopo Baboni Schilingi for Christian Schmitt (hautbois) et live computer.
 Then in 2007, Shore was composed for him by the German composer Hans Tutschku for the Electro-acoustic Music Festival in Arc et Senans.